 You can make an asylum claim for yourself, but also for your children who may be with you and are younger than 18 years of age.
 If any of your children are born while you are in Ireland, they will automatically be included in your asylum claim.
 The exception to this is if they are already Irish citizens.
 Asylum applications concerning children are very important, and you should communicate any protection concerns you have for your children during the asylum process with the relevant authorities.

-Please note, as of 08 November 2022 any applicant for International Protection attending the International Protection Office (IPO) to complete a preliminary interview will also be asked to complete the International Protection Questionnaire (IPO2) regarding their application and the reasons they are looking for protection on the same day.
-Applicants from Bosnia and Herzegovina, the Republic of North Macedonia, Georgia, Kosovo, Montenegro, the Republic of Albania, the Republic of Serbia and the Republic of South Africa will also receive their interview date on the day they apply for international protection which is likely to be four to six weeks after their date of application.
-Such applicants are advised to register with the Legal Aid Board as soon as possible to avoid delay.
+Please note, as of 08 November 2022 any applicant for International Protection attending the International Protection Office (IPO) to apply for international protection will also be asked to complete the International Protection Questionnaire (IPO2) on the same day.
+This asks you to explain the reasons why you are looking for international protection for you and/or your family. on the same day.
+An interpreter or cultural mediator should be available to help you complete all the information in English.
+Applicants from Bosnia and Herzegovina, the Republic of North Macedonia, Georgia, Kosovo, Montenegro, the Republic of Albania, the Republic of Serbia and the Republic of South Africa will also receive their interview date on the day they apply for international protection which is likely to be within a few weeks of their date of application.
+These countries are considered by the Irish government to be ‘safe Countries of Origin’ and people applying from those countries will be dealt with faster (they are called “accelerated cases”).
+All applicants are advised to register with the Legal Aid Board as soon as possible to avoid delay.
+You may also pay for a solicitor privately.
 For more information on this accelerated procedure, please click here.

 Step 2: Preliminary Interview

 After communicating that you would like to make an asylum application in Ireland, an immigration officer or an officer from the International Protection Office (IPO) will carrying out a ‘preliminary’ or initial interview with you.